 - Top with cilantro and a big sprinkle of sesame seeds.
 Enjoy!

 - This dressing keeps well for about four days in the fridge.
 I actually think it tastes better after refrigerating overnight.
+The dressed salad should keep well for a couple of days in the refrigerator, covered.
+For best results, top with avocado just before serving.

 P.s.
 If you enjoy this salad, you’ll also love my raw kale, apple & avocado salad.